IBM-Cloud/docs/services/IoT/custom_cards/custom-cards.md

 - Webcam
 A simple web camera card.
 Configure the card with a webcam URL and set the refresh rate.
 - iFrame
-A very basic iFrame card that you can use to embed any secure (HTTPS) web page in your board.
+A basic iFrame card that you can use to embed any secure (HTTPS) web page in your board.
-- Function generator
-A card that is used to control device events for simulated devices by enabling and disabling the sending of data for each function and setting the message sending rate.

 The following high-level steps create a new card: